Quiza12/pathtopeace/little-wins.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-t_P1alyGz4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## TED Talks
 Learn something new!
-TED is consistently posting content that is designed to empower you to be the absolute best you can be https://www.youtube.com/c/TED/videos
+TED is consistently posting content that is designed to empower you to be the absolute best you can be.

-#### A couple I recommend
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ieXB-BGxYwg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/WWloIAQpMcQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3dqXHHCc5lA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SEaFHPvuE6Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+With an hour of free time, you can get through 2-4!
+Empower! https://www.youtube.com/c/TED/videos

 ## Social Time
 It’s always healthy to catch up with a friend to keep in touch.
 Go for coffee, a walk, a meal, a drive, whatever!
 Everyone has busy schedules, but there is always time for time with friends